Why Atrium Medical Center?

 Select Care for Minor Issues

 For patients who don’t have life-threatening or other serious emergencies, Select Care speeds diagnosis and treatment.
-The 13-bed Select Care wing is staffed by a team focused only on these patients, helping to reduce wait times.
+The 13-bed Select Care wing is staffed by a team focused only on these patients, helping to reduce wait times in many cases.

-The emergency waiting room at Atrium is usually empty.
+You may find the emergency waiting room at Atrium to be empty on many occasions.
 That is because, after a brief registration, patients are taken to a treatment room so they can rest and be seen by a doctor as quickly as possible.

 EMS Alerts Speed Care